Fatality Facts 2020Urban/rural comparison

 Vehicle types

-In 2020, 74 percent of large truck occupant deaths, 67 percent of pickup occupant deaths, and 53 percent of SUV occupant deaths occurred in rural areas, whereas more than 70 percent of pedestrian and bicyclist deaths occurred in urban areas.
+In 2022, 68% of large truck occupant deaths and 65% of pickup occupant deaths occurred in rural areas, whereas more than 80% of pedestrian and bicyclist deaths occurred in urban areas.
 Motorcyclists were more likely to die in urban than in rural areas.

 Rural Urban Total*